sabzheng/web103_unit3_project/README.md

 - [x] **Clicking on a Location shows a list of all items from the Events table that corresponds to that Location**
 - [x] **Each Location detail page should have its own unique URL**

-The following **optional** features are implemented:

-- [ ] An additional page shows all possible `Events` that the user can sort and filter by `Location`
-- [ ] `Events` display a countdown showing the time remaining before that event and appears with different formatting when the event has passed

-The following **additional** features are implemented:

-- [ ] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough

 Here's a walkthrough of implemented required features: